leovcunha/mouse_pointer_controller/README.md

 ## Demo

-_TODO:_ Explain how to run a basic demo of your model.
+how to run a basic demo of the model:

+`python3 src/app.py -t video -i ./bin/demo.mp4`

 ## Documentation